acrossthestack/AI-Governance-Portfolio/03-Control-Library/Snowflake-Cortex.md

 -----

-*Prepared as part of the AI Governance Portfolio.
-Control statements follow a standard formula: who implements, how it works, when it occurs, who reviews, and what evidence demonstrates operation.*
+*Prepared as part of the AI Governance Portfolio.*